 We are a team of two qualified piano technicians with extensive experience working with pianos and harpsichords in concert halls, schools, studios and private homes.
 We are based in Bathurst, and in addition to servicing the Central West, Blue Mountains and Sydney areas, we travel to Darwin twice a year to service the university and the local music community.
 We work on instruments of all makes and models, and we are Yamaha Authorised Service Agents.
-Among the institutions we look after are the Mitchell Conservatorium, Newington College and Charles Darwin University.
+Among the institutions we look after are the Mitchell Conservatorium, Newington College, Reddam House and Charles Darwin University.

 Jennifer received her training in Canada and USA, completing a Masters of Piano Technology at the Florida State University under Anne Garee.
 She has served an apprenticeship at the Aspen Music Festival, completed a rebuilding fellowship at Northwestern University, Chicago with master craftsman Ken Eschete, and received training from the Sauter piano factory in Germany.
 She also holds a double degree in Music and Music Education, and has had many years teaching music and piano.
 Jennifer has been tuning for over 10 years in the Sydney region and has worked for various private customers and institutions.